 You’re the newsletter guru.
 You’ve been on TV doing that.
-I’m known as the Pitch WhispererTM.
+I’m known as the Pitch WhispererR.
 I’m all about getting people to know instantly who you are and what you do and how that differentiates you.

 That’s exactly right.
 Imagine if somebody, “I got to pitch this to a bunch of investors.
 I could work with a coach.
 I could work with a communication expert.
-Wait a minute, the Pitch WhispererTM?”
+Wait a minute, the Pitch WhispererR?”
 I don’t know your tag line off the top of my head but I’m sure it’s pretty cool.
 Therefore, “That’s the guy that actually does this for a living.”
 They’re going to call you.